Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: Conclusion

 We now summarize the qualitative behaviors of the star surface $R(T)$ in the OS collapse for black holes with at most two horizons.
 The collapse leads to one of three possible outcomes: \begin{itemize} \item \textbf{Singular collapse (e.g.\ Schwarzschild):} The surface reaches $R=0$ in finite proper time.
 After trapped surfaces form, the apparent-horizon radius $R_{\rm AH}(T)$ decreases monotonically and terminates at the center at the final collapse time. \item \textbf{Bouncing collapse (e.g.~RN):} The surface stops at a finite radius $R_\ast$ and reverses into expansion.
-In a standard asymptotically flat OS evolution starting from sufficiently large $R_0$, a bounce may be accompanied by a turning behavior of $R_{\rm AH}(T)$; in fact, under standard asymptotically flat OS initial data, a bounce implies at least one left vertex (see Sec.~\ref{subsec:interplay_bounce_vertex}).
+In a standard asymptotically flat OS evolution starting from sufficiently large $R_0$, a bounce may be accompanied by a turning behavior of $R_{\rm AH}(T)$; in fact, under standard asymptotically flat OS initial data, a bounce implies at least one apparent-horizon minimum (see Sec.~\ref{subsec:interplay_bounce_vertex}).
 Both the surface and the apparent horizon show this turning behavior because of the same repulsive effect in the spacetime. \item \textbf{Soft-landing collapse (e.g.~regular black holes):} The star never reaches the center in finite time; it only gets closer and closer as time goes to infinity.
 The apparent horizon also changes smoothly and never turns around.
-Neither the surface nor the horizon shows a bounce or a vertex. \end{itemize} Thus, by inspecting how the star surface and the apparent horizon behave, we can tell which type of collapse is actually occuring.
+Neither the surface nor the horizon shows a bounce or an apparent-horizon minimum. \end{itemize} These three classes are summarized in Table~\ref{tab:classification}.

+Thus, by inspecting how the star surface and the apparent horizon behave, we can tell which type of collapse is actually occurring.
+It is useful to compare this classification with the quantum OS construction of Ref.~\cite{Lewandowski:2023}.
+In that work, the effective LQC dynamics of the dust interior leads, through the junction conditions, to a quantum-deformed Schwarzschild exterior with a $1/r^4$ correction.
+Applying our criteria to the qOS metric, $f_{\text{qOS}}(r) = 1 - 2m/r + \alpha m^2/r^4$, yields a nonzero bounce radius $R_* = (\alpha m/2)^{1/3}$, an apparent-horizon turning scale $R_{\text{turn}} = (\alpha m)^{1/3}$, and an inflection scale $R_{\text{infl}} = (2\alpha m)^{1/3}$.
+Thus, the quantum OS model belongs to the bouncing class in our geometric classification.
+However, the physical origin of the bounce differs from that in the RN case.
+In the RN collapse, the repulsive effect is generated by the exterior electric charge, whereas in the quantum OS model, it arises from the LQC corrections to the effective dust dynamics.